maelh/radio-frequency-prototype-boards/README.md

 [MegawattKS](https://www.youtube.com/@MegawattKS) gives an accessible [radio design lecture (YouTube)](https://www.youtube.com/watch?v=r_p7AHsSOdw&list=PL9Ox3wpnB0kqekAyz6blg4YdvoEMoJNJY), with [matching slides](https://ecefiles.org/radio-design-101-slides/), and an accompanying guide detailing [how to prototype RF circuits](https://ecefiles.org/rf-circuit-prototyping/).
 It's quite a useful course for getting hands on experience and a non-math heavy intuition, using (comparatively) affordable tools, such as the [NanoVNA and the TinySA for radio design](https://www.youtube.com/watch?v=B7DFOq9rM_M&list=PL9Ox3wpnB0koBGofotI4xS8R0ct0FeYfv).

 When you don't happen to have access to the very expensive RF equipment of a university laboratory, this course is ideal, as it was designed to measure and characterize the built RF circuits with the NanoVNA and the TinySA in mind.
-(Tools which are widely used in DIY/amateur communities, and accordingly have lots of documentation, tutorial videos, and useful additions available online.)
+(Tools which are widely used in DIY/amateur communities, and accordingly have lots of documentation, tutorial videos, and useful addons available online.)

 There is also a more advanced university level course ["Designing and Building Transmitters and Receivers"](https://ecefiles.org/rf-circuits-course-notes/) and its [part list](https://ecefiles.org/wp-content/uploads/2023/01/000b_ECE662_PartsList_F19.pdf).